 New mothers who struggle to breastfeed turn to organic formula every year without knowing the hidden secret of the industry–there is no such thing as organic formula in the United States.
-And that’s because each brand contains ingredients not allowable in the organic standards, which techincally makes it NOT an organic food.
+And that’s because each brand contains ingredients not allowable in the organic standards, which technically makes it NOT an organic food.
 Some are better than others, but the fact that this has been going on for over a decade is simply wrong.
 Instead of just sitting here and complaining about it, I sued Hain Celestial (makers of Earth’s Best Baby Formula) in Federal Court.
 Ultimately, the lawsuit lost on a technicality but it did open the door for other consumers to sue organic companies if they are not following the standards of organic.
+(You’re welcome!)
 Whether that’s a good or bad thing in your opinion, you can thank me for that.
-Now that the dust has settled, I’m telling you my story.
+Now that the dust has settled, I’m telling you my story and ranking organic formula brands based on ingredients.
 You’ve trusted Mamavation to bring you topics like safest small kitchen appliances, safest cookware & safest infant car seats, now join us as we FINALLY tell you the truth about infant formula.

-Disclosure: This post is about a real lawsuit in Federal Court led by Leah Segedie of Mamavation.com.
+Disclosure: This post was originally released in 2019 and updated in 2023.
+It’s about a real lawsuit in Federal Court led by Leah Segedie of Mamavation.com.
 For three years of work, she received a couple thousand dollars as a settlement payment.
 She did not sign anything saying she couldn’t describe the events or the people involved, which is why you are hearing them now.
 Leah is describing the events as well as she can from memory and public records.
 There may be slight discrepancies from any deposition she may have had to record based on her memory of the events.

 Why There is No Such Thing As Organic Formula